OctopusDeploy/OctoPack/readme.md

 After the build completes, in the output directory you will find a NuGet package.
 This package is ready to be deployed using your [Octopus Deploy](http://octopusdeploy.com) server.

 ## Adding a NuSpec

 A `.nuspec` file describes the contents of your NuGet package.
 OctoPack automatically creates one if you haven't provided one, by guessing some of the settings from your project.
 But you may wish to provide your own [simple .nuspec file](http://docs.nuget.org/docs/reference/nuspec-reference "NuSpec file format") to your project.
-The file name should match the name of your C# project - for example, **YourApp.Web.nuspec** if your ASP.NET project is named **YourApp.Web**.
+The file name should match the name of your C# project - for example, **Sample.Web.nuspec** if your ASP.NET project is named **Sample.Web**.

 Here is an example of the .nuspec file contents:

 	<?xml version="1.0"?>
 	<package xmlns="http://schemas.microsoft.com/packaging/2010/07/nuspec.xsd">
 	  <metadata>
-	    <id>YourApp.Web</id>
+	    <id>Sample.Web</id>
 	    <title>Your Web Application</title>
 	    <version>1.0.0</version>
 	    <authors>Your name</authors>